 Credit Corp share dividends

-Recently Credit Corp has paid out, on average, around 282.35% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 4.34% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Credit Corp shareholders could enjoy a 4.34% return on their shares, in the form of dividend payments.
-In Credit Corp's case, that would currently equate to about A$0.72 per share.
+Recently Credit Corp has paid out, on average, around 1.52% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 5.51% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Credit Corp shareholders could enjoy a 5.51% return on their shares, in the form of dividend payments.
+In Credit Corp's case, that would currently equate to about A$0.7 per share.

 Credit Corp share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Credit Corp's is 1.206.
-This would suggest that Credit Corp's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Credit Corp's is 1.827.
+This would suggest that Credit Corp's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Credit Corp overview

-Credit Corp Group Limited provides debt purchase and collection, and consumer lending services in Australia and the United States.
-It operates through three segments: Debt Ledger Purchasing ?
-Australia and New Zealand, Debt Ledger Purchasing ?
-United States, and Consumer Lending ?
-Australia and New Zealand.
+Credit Corp Group Limited provides debt ledger purchase and collection, and consumer lending services in Australia and the United States.
+The company operates through three segments: Debt Ledger Purchasing " Australia and New Zealand; Debt Ledger Purchasing " United States; and Consumer Lending " Australia, New Zealand and the United States.
 The company offers debt sale, contingency and agency collection, local government debt recovery, and hardship and insolvency management services, as well as various loan products.
-It provides financial services under the Wallet Wizard, ClearCash, CarStart Finance, Credit 2U, and CapTrove brands.
-Credit Corp Group Limited was founded in 1992 and is headquartered in Sydney, Australia.
+It provides financial services under the Wallet Wizard, ClearCash, CarStart Finance, Resolvr, and Wizpay brands.
+The company was founded in 1992 and is headquartered in Sydney, Australia.